disabe2005/kata-tictactoe/README.md

 # kata-tictactoe
-A simple Kata to performe Test Driven Development (TDD).
+A simple Kata to perform Test Driven Development (TDD).